 - Participate in a series of personal conversations and community panel discussions with local political leaders, nonprofit directors, case managers, and persons experiencing poverty, homelessness and racism in our community.

 - Student volunteer placements may continue based on student choice.

 MUST I PARTICIPATE IN EVERY SJLP EVENT?
-No, but you must take part in a minimal number of events to receive the SJLP certificate.
+No, but you must take part in 80% of all events to receive the SJLP certificate.

 WHO IS ELIGIBLE?
 HOW DO I APPLY?
 All undergraduates may participate in this project.
 To apply, fill out the SJLP application form here:

 Please return to Bill Bolan at the Shoval Center (email to: firstname.lastname@example.org).
 Final applications are due by September 12, 2018.
 Due to limited space, participation in this program may be capped at 8-10 total students.

 Tuesday, Sept.
 25, 9:15pm: SJLP Orientation Meeting, Shoval Center